IJCA Editorial Policy

 The Journal is published in English, but its focus is international.
 It seeks to foster the exchange of information and ideas about court management policy and practice across national boundaries, and thereby contribute to improving the overall administration of justice.
 It is intended to be a practical resource for justice system professionals interested in learning about and applying new and innovative practices in court and justice system administration and management, in common law, continental or civil law, and other categories of legal systems.

-Submissions should be made electronically, in English, by sending a copy in Word or PDF format via e-mail to:
+Submissions should be made electronically, in English, by sending a copy in Word format via e-mail to:

 Philip Langbroek: email@example.com